 The Company evaluates each contract or arrangement, whether it qualifies as lease as defined under Ind AS 116.

-The Company as a lessee b) the right to obtain substantially all the economic benefits from use of the identified asset, and c) the right to direct the use of the identified asset.
+The Company as a lessee

 The Company assesses, whether the contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract a) the use of an identified asset,
+A contract is, or contains, a lease if the contract